mindspore-ai/docs/tutorials/source_en/advanced/compute_graph/combine.md

         5
     ```

     In this scenario, `value` is a global variable and is modified in the `func` function.
-In this case, if `ms_function` is used to modify the `func` function, the global variable `value` is not changed.
+In this case, if `jit` decorator is used to modify the `func` function, the global variable `value` is not changed.
 The reason is that statements irrelevant to return values are optimized during static graph build.

     Scenario 2: